rykon-chain/-rykon-chain/README.md

 - Twitter: https://twitter.com/RykonChain

 ## Status
 In development.
-Mainnet 2027.
+Mainnet mid 2027.

 ---
-© 2026 RYKON.
+Copyright © 2026 RYKON.network.
 All rights reserved.
-RYK is the official native coin of the RYKON blockchain.
+RYKON and RYKN are registered trademarks; unauthorized use prohibited.